Bank of Canada warns of ‘material’ hit from Trump policies

 In its statement, the Bank of Canada said the global economy is strengthening “largely as expected” and that the price of oil and other commodities have risen.

-Canada, however, continues to operate with “material excess slack,” including in the labor market.
+Canada, however, continues to operate with “material excess slack,” including in the labour market.
 And while the negative effects of the earlier commodities price slump are easing, the bank said Canadians will continue to endure lingering “negative wealth and income effects.”

 The bank also highlighted the growing contribution of the service sector, which it said will “underpin” job growth, household incomes and consumption going forward.